-- 3 tablespoons chopped onion (As with the garlic, you can adjust the quantity, the punch, or the onion variety to taste.)
+- 3 tablespoons onion, diced As with the garlic, you can adjust the quantity, the punch, or the onion variety to taste.

-By now you’ve gottent the idea that this can be as simple as beans, red pepper, onion and garlic, or you can ascend to great heights of spiciness and depth of flavor with all the other ingredients.
+By now, I hope you’ve gotten the idea that this adjustable hummus can be as simple as beans, red pepper, onion, garlic, and olive oil, or you can ascend to great heights of spiciness and depth of flavor with all the other ingredients.
 If you handle spicy stuff well, go for the gold from the start.
 You’ll be glad you did.